HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 #### Burrows-Wheeler Aligner (BWA)

 **BWA-MEM** is used to align sample sequences to the reference genome.
 Separate variants are performed if sequences are _single-end_ or _pair-end_.
-For more details reference [man pages](http://bio-bwa.sourceforge.net/bwa.shtml).
+For more details reference the [man pages](http://bio-bwa.sourceforge.net/bwa.shtml).

 Single-end:
 `bwa mem -t {core} -M {reference} {input1}`